SerafimovichEugene/Simple-Notes-on-WPF/README.md

 # Simple-Notes-on-WPF
-first repo
-MVVM was orginized without third party frameworks.
-This is a simple program similar to "ToDo List".
+MVVM was orginized without third party frameworks.\n\r This is a simple program similar to "ToDo List".
 Ui is based on standart controls in WPF.